brandonchaffee/demopera/README.md

 2. Make state change w/ function parameters for testing (e.g. balance/contr)
 3. Add contract events
 4. Voting on proposals / how distribution is made
-5. Test for child contribution of with new struct
+5. Change getters to get all units of structs